Russia–NATO relations: NATO bombing of Yugoslavia

 In 1999, Russia condemned the NATO bombing of Yugoslavia, which was done without a prior authorization by the United Nations Security Council, required by the international law.
-For many in Moscow, a combination of NATO’s incorporation of Eastern Europe and its military attack on sovereign Yugoslavia exposed American promises of Russia’s inclusion into a new European security architecture as a deceit.
-Yeltsin’s critics said: ‘Belgrade today, Moscow tomorrow!’
+For many in Moscow, a combination of NATO's incorporation of Eastern Europe and its military attack on sovereign Yugoslavia exposed American promises of Russia's inclusion into a new European security architecture as a deceit.
+Yeltsin's critics said: 'Belgrade today, Moscow tomorrow!'

-Russian President Boris Yeltsin said that NATO's bombing of Yugoslavia "has trampled upon the foundations of international law and the United Nations charter."
+Russian president Boris Yeltsin said that NATO's bombing of Yugoslavia "has trampled upon the foundations of international law and the United Nations charter."
 The Kosovo War ended on 11 June 1999, and a joint NATO-Russian peacekeeping force was to be installed in Kosovo.
 Russia had expected to receive a peacekeeping sector independent of NATO, and was angered when this was refused.
 There was concern that a separate Russian sector might lead to a partition of Kosovo between a Serb-controlled north and Albanian south.
 From 12 to 26 June 1999, there was a brief but tense stand-off between NATO and the Russian Kosovo Force in which Russian troops occupied the Pristina International Airport.

-September 11 attacks, US withdrawal from ABM Treaty
+11 September attacks, US withdrawal from ABM Treaty

-In 2001, following the September 11 attacks against the United States, Russian President Vladimir Putin reached out to President George W. Bush, the President of the United States at the time.
+In 2001, following the September 11 attacks against the United States, Russian president Vladimir Putin reached out to President George W. Bush, the President of the United States at the time.
 This was the height of U.S.-Russian relations since the end of the Cold War.
 Russia even shared intelligence that they had with the United States, which proved vital to the U.S. forces in Afghanistan.
 As a member of NATO, the United States' newly positive relationship with Russia would positively impact Russian-NATO relations.

 The US unilaterally withdrew from the Anti-Ballistic Missile Treaty with Russia in 2001–2002.
 This treaty had greatly limited each country's ABM systems, which are used to shoot down long-range attacking missiles.
 The US withdrew so it could build new ABM systems to shield NATO from missiles launched by Iran and "rogue states".
 The US signed bilateral agreements with Poland and Romania (with NATO support) to build ballistic missile defense (BMD) systems in their territories, against Russian wishes.
 None of this depended on NATO enlargement; the US also has BMD agreements with many non-NATO members (including Bahrain, Egypt, Israel, Japan, Kuwait, Saudi Arabia, South Korea, Taiwan, and the United Arab Emirates).
 This withdrawal was interpreted by the Russian political elite, and by many Western political scientists, as US exploitation of political and military weakness in Russia at the time.
-Some analysys say it led to the loss of Russia's trust in America's intentions.
+Some analysts say it led to the loss of Russia's trust in America's intentions.